yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/legal.md

 An order issued by a court during the pendency of the litigation.

+* Remit

+As a noun, a remit refers to the scope of authority or responsibility, like a committee's duties.

 * No Waiver of Rights 弃权/非弃权条款

 This clause stipulates under what circumstances the behavior of a party can be considered giving up, or not giving up exercising rights or privileges.